On the relative Giroux correspondence: Partial open books, sutured manifolds and contact structures

-In order to prove the uniqueness we take a set $\{ d_1 ,d_2 ,\ldots,d_p \}$ of properly embedded pairwise disjoint arcs in $S$ whose complement is a single disk.
+In order to prove the uniqueness for $H$, as in Lemma 4.4 in \cite{e}, we take a set $\{ d_1 ,\ldots,d_p \}$ of properly embedded pairwise disjoint arcs in $S$ whose complement is a single disk.
 (It follows that the set $\{ d_1 ,d_2 ,\ldots,d_p \}$ represents a basis of $H_1(S,\p S)$.)
 For $ 1\leq k\leq p$, let $\d_k$ denote the closed curve on $\p H$ which is obtained by gluing the arc $d_k$ on $S \times \{0\}$ with the arc $d_k$ on $S \times \{-1\}$.
 Then we observe that $\{\d_1, \d_2, \ldots, \d_p \}$ is a set of homologically linearly independent closed curves on $\p H$ so that $\d_k$ bounds a compressing disk $D^\d_k=(d_k \times [0,-1]) / \sim$ in $H$.
 It is clear that when we cut $H$ along $D^\d_k$'s (and smooth the corners) we get a $3$-ball $B^3$.
 Moreover $\d_k$ intersects the dividing set twice by our construction.
 Now we put each $\d_k$ into Legendrian position (by the Legendrian realization principle \cite{hon}) and make the compressing disk $D^\d_k$ convex \cite{g1}.
 The dividing set on $D^\d_k$ will be an arc connecting two points on $\p D^\d_k=\d_k$.
 Then we cut along these disks and round the edges (see \cite{hon}) to get a connected dividing set on the remaining $B^3$.
-Consequently, a theorem of Eliashberg \cite{eli} implies the uniqueness of a tight contact structure on $H$ with the assumed boundary conditions.
+Consequently, Theorem~\ref{elia} due to Eliashberg (although stated in different terms in \cite{eli}) implies the uniqueness of a tight contact structure on $H$ with the assumed boundary conditions.
+Recall that a standard contact $3$-ball is a tight contact $3$-ball with convex boundary whose dividing set is connected.

-The existence of such a tight contact structure on $H$ essentially follows from the explicit construction of Thurston and Winkelnkemper \cite{tw}.
-We just embed $H$ into an open book decomposition (in the usual sense) with page $S$ and trivial monodromy whose compatible contact structure is Stein fillable by \cite{g} (and hence tight by \cite{eg}).
-To be more precise, we embed $H$ into where $(x,0) \sim (x,-2)$ for $x \in S$ and $(x,t) \sim (x,t')$ for $x \in \p S$ and $t, t' \in [-2,0]$.
-Let $\xi'$ be the tight structure on $Y$ which is compatible with the above open book decomposition.
-Then $\p H = S \times \{0 \} \cup - S \times \{-1\}$ which is obtained by gluing two pages along the binding can be made convex with respect to $\xi'$ so that the dividing set on $\p H $ is exactly the binding (see \cite{e} for example).